saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 ### Step 12: The first boot

 There are a few tweaks you might need to do.
 Start up your machine and boot.
-If everything worked fine, you are now greeted by the SDDM login window, you may login.<br>
+If everything worked fine, you are now greeted by the SDDM login window.
+Go to the top-right dropdown where it shows 'Plasma (X11)' and set it to 'Plasma (Wayland)'.
+Now you may login.<br>
 (If not, you fucked up, nice!
 Check troubleshooting for a quickfix).

 Try running the terminal, which is named Konsole.
 If it works, you are good to go!
 Have fun.<br>